John Caradja: Revolutionary sponsor and retiree

+The Caradjas' party was defeated by Demetrios Ypsilantis and the Eterists during the First National Assembly of Epidaurus, which was attended in person by John and by Beizadea Konstantinos.
+Both were indignant at the outcome, and opted to return to Pisa, where they remained until the revolution could fully succeed.
+The Prince himself endorsed Kapodistrias.
+Emerging as Greece's governor in 1827, he was granted 50,000 francs by Caradja.
+The latter continued to supervise political affairs through Mavrokordatos.
+In a letter from 1826, he speaks about "my unfortunate son-in-law Michalakis [Soutzos]", highlighting "his arrogance and his complete stupidity", and warning his own partisans that Soutzos wanted to take over as ruler of Greece, with help from Lord Cochrane.
+Caradja's description of this plan includes the first-ever recorded usage of "Quixotism" (Δονκιχωτισμός) in the Greek language.

-During his final decades, Caragea was politically and culturally loyal to the Kingdom of Greece.
+During his final decades, Caradja was politically and culturally loyal to the Greek state—and "the first of many Phanariot[e]s [...] to settle in Greece."
 In late 1829, he was living in that state's capital of Nafplio, where his palace was visited by archeologist Richard Burgess.
 According to the latter, he surrounded himself with "civilized" Philhellenes and habitually wore an "Ancient Greek costume".
-In Wallachia, the Greek and Romanian uprisings ended with the enthronement of Grigore Ghica; during this reign, Brâncoveanu allied himself with Vlahutzi, allegedly contributing to an 1826 revolt in Mehedinți County.
+In Wallachia, the Greek and Romanian uprisings ended with the enthronement of Grigore D. Ghica; during this reign, Brâncoveanu allied himself with Vlahutzi, allegedly contributing to an 1826 revolt in Mehedinți County.
 Three years later, the circumstances of another Russo-Turkish War brought Wallachia and Moldavia into the Russian orbit, and established a new constitutional regime, Regulamentul Organic.
-It came with additional requirements for the peasant population, leading those of Măgureni to ask that they be allowed to pay only duties established under "Caragea's law".
+It came with additional requirements for the peasant population, leading those of Măgureni to ask that they be allowed to pay only duties established under "Caradja's law".